AdaGold/slack-cli/README.md

 ## Optional Enhancements

-Don't even think about reading these until all the primary requirements are complete.
+Don't even think about reading these until all the primary requirements are complete!

 - As a user, I can change global settings for the program
   - These settings include the username for the bot and an emoji to use as an icon